grandwazir/jekyll-plugin-site/getting_started.md

 ## Permissions

 Each command is assigned its own permission node and all follow the same style.
 The full list of available permissions, and their defaults, is below.
-Additionally there is the `hearthstone.teleport.cooldown` node.
+Additionally there is the `TimedRestore.teleport.cooldown` node.
 Players who have this permission will not be able to teleport home unless the cooldown time has expired.

-    hearthstone.set (op)
+    TimedRestore.set (op)
-    hearthstone.set.own (true)
+    TimedRestore.set.own (true)
-    hearthstone.set.others (op)
+    TimedRestore.set.others (op)
-    hearthstone.teleport (op)
+    TimedRestore.teleport (op)
-    hearthstone.teleport.own (true)
+    TimedRestore.teleport.own (true)
-    hearthstone.teleport.others (op)
+    TimedRestore.teleport.others (op)
-    hearthstone.teleport.cooldown (!op)
+    TimedRestore.teleport.cooldown (!op)